IcaliaLabs/Presentr/README.md

 let presenter = Presentr(presentationType: .Alert)
 presenter.transitionType = .CoverHorizontalFromRight // Optional
 ```

-The presentation type is required for initialization.
-The transition type is optional.
+Both types can be changed later on in order to reuse the Presentr object for other presentations.
 ```swift
 presenter.presentationType = .Popup
 presenter.transitionType = .CoverVerticalFromTop
 ```
-Both types can be changed later on in order to reuse the Presentr object for other presentations.

 #### Present the view controller.
 ```swift
 customPresentViewController(presenter, viewController: alertController, animated: true, completion: nil)
 ```
 This is a helper method provided for you as an extension on UIViewController.
-It handles setting up the view controller's delegates and other boilerplate.
+It handles setting the Presentr object as the delegate for the presentation & transition.

 #### Presentr also comes with a cool AlertViewController baked in if you want something different.
 API is very similar to Apple's alert controller.
 ```swift